n-k/cortexm-threads/README.md

 ## Examples
-The `example_crates` folder contains crates showing how to use cortxm-threads for different boards.
+The `example_crates` folder contains crates showing how to use cortexm-threads for different boards.

 Available examples:
  - [stm32f3](./example_crates/stm32f3) - 2 threads with one